 Where: Perrygrove Railway, Perrygrove Farm, Perrygrove Road Coleford, Gloucestershire GL16 8QB

 Is Santa On Board?
 Taking the magic up a notch further for the little ones, this is indeed a Santa train ride.
-Whilst Father Christmas isn’t actually onboard the train, he will be waiting at his snowy station to say hello and deliver some small gifts.
+Whilst Father Christmas isn’t actually onboard the train, he will be waiting at his snowy station to say hello, share hot chocolate and deliver small wooden decoration gifts to the children.

 Where to view the Twilight Trains: As this train ride is within the private grounds of Perrygrove Farm there are fewer opportunities to view the Twilight Trains as they pass.
 However you may be able to catch a glimpse from the B4428 Perrygrove Road (///turntable.vines.structure).